alexzk1/vc4cl_arch/README.md

 So working chain is:

-1. You embedd opencl code in your program.
+1. You embedd opencl code in your program (it is C program called "kernel").
 2. That code is directed to opencl.
 3. Opencl directs it to backend (this package).
 4. Backend directs it to gpu compiler (vc4c).